Periwynkle/genesys-nlp-workshop/topic-models/notebook.md

 >>> document_topic_distributions = np.load('models/kpop-dtd-T25.npy')
 ```

-After training, `tm.components` represents a NumPy array with the topic word distributions.
-The topic mixtures per document can be found in `document_topic_distributions` which is also represented by a NumPy array.
+After training, `tm.components` represents a NumPy array with the topic-word distributions.
+The topic mixtures per document can be found in `document_topic_distributions` which is also represented as a NumPy array.
 For exploration purposes, it might be more convenient to convert these two array objects into `DataFrame` objects with explicit row and column names, which is accomplished by executing the following code block.

 ```python
 >>> import pandas as pd